hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 adding more layers to our score function (i.e. making our model *deeper*).
 Perhaps something like the following:

-{{< figure src="/images/writing/artistic-style-transfer/neural-network-2-hidden.svg" title="A neural network with two hidden layers." >}}
+{{< figure src="/images/writing/artistic-style-transfer/neural-network-2-hidden.svg" title="A neural network with two hidden layers." extra-class="add-background" >}}

 TODO: Insert somewhere around here the story about using the TensorFlow playground to get a feeling for the representative power of